 6. Share Valuable Information Online

 96% of people looking for legal advice use a search engine.

-38% of individuals seeking a lawyer use the internet for searching one.
+38% of individuals seeking a lawyer use the internet to search for one.

 People go online to find help for their requirements/issues; if you provide them with helpful information, you can gain their trust (although a little, but it is good to go initially).
 They will get to know you by reading the valuable information you have shared; this enables them to put their trust in you, as you showed your willingness to serve them with useful information that can benefit them.